 Public Transport in Kefalonia

-Buses in Kefalonia are run by KTEL.
+KTEL runs buses in Kefalonia.
 Fares are cheap, but departures can be infrequent.
 Most buses depart from Argostoli and connect Lassi, Sami and Fiscardo.

 Taxis in Kefalonia